For a list of Wisconsin economic development agencies that can help with the site selection process, visit our Online

 Capacity Building Grants: Grants to assist local and regional economic development groups to create an advanced economic development network within Wisconsin, and to deliver resources and services to Wisconsin entrepreneurs through the competitive Entrepreneurship Support Grant.

 Capital Catalyst: Matching grants to seed funds managed by local communities and other eligible entities to provide capital to high-growth startups and emerging growth companies.

 Community Development Investment Grant: Financial support for shovel-ready projects with particular emphasis on downtown community driven efforts that deliver significant, measurable benefits in job opportunities, property values, and/or leveraged investment by local and private partners.

 Global Business Development Grant: Grant funding to support the growth and expansion of exports by Wisconsin companies.

 Industrial Revenue Bonds: A unique type of revenue bond organized and issued by a state or local government, the proceeds of which are directed to a private, for-profit business.
 The program is designed to incent expansions of manufacturing facilities in Wisconsin.

 Seed Accelerator Grant: Provides grants to eligible communities and other organizations to support a pre-seed business model program that incorporates training, mentoring and financial assistance to entrepreneurs in their area.
 Grant funds may be used as seed capital for companies in the accelerator, as well as for costs associated with initiating the accelerator program.

 Technology Development Loans: Flexible lending program designed to assist high-tech startup and emerging growth companies in financing the development and launch of innovative products and services.

 Business Development Tax Credit: Provides refundable income tax credits that can be earned based on jobs, capital investment, training and the location or retention of corporate headquarters.

 Capital Gains Investment Incentives: Individuals may exclude from their taxable income the amount of capital gain derived from their sale of a qualified Wisconsin business.
-Funds invested in qualified Wisconsin businesses are completely exempt from the capital gains tax after the investment has been held for five years.
-Capital gains on existing investments which are sold in order to generate funds for investments in qualified Wisconsin businesses are deferred so that they are not taxed at the time they are invested in the Wisconsin businesses.
+Funds invested in qualified Wisconsin businesses must have been held for five years.
+Capital gains on the sale of other investments which are reinvested in qualified Wisconsin businesses are deferred so that they are not taxed at the time they are invested in the Wisconsin businesses.